 The school's provision and procedures for filtering and monitoring are reviewed at least annually and also if a safeguarding risk is identified, when there is a change in working practice, (such as remote access or BYOD) and when new technology is introduced.
-The review team will usually comprise a governor or member of the Chatsworth Advisory team, a member of the leadership team, the DSL and a representative of the IT provider.
+The review team will usually comprise a member of the Schools Advisory Board, a member of the leadership team, the DSL and a representative of the IT provider.
 The review includes checking pupils' browsing history.
-It is recorded and shared, as appropriate with governors, Chatsworth Head Office, leadership and staff.
+It is recorded and shared, as appropriate with School Advisors, Chatsworth Head Office, leadership and staff.